 Worship in the Benefice

 The principal service for each parish is held at the same time each week with its own level of lay involvement.
-Refreshments are available after each service, which encourages both congregations to relax and socialise.
+Refreshments are available after each service, though currently under review in St Briavels, which encourages both congregations to relax and socialise.
 Each church hosts a community carol service where members of various clubs offer readings and choose carols.

 Occasional services are shared with the wider Benefice including Tidenham.

-Our worship is enhanced by the music of an accomplished organist and hymns are taken from A&M New Standard and can be varied by using Mission Praise and Songs of Fellowship.
+Our worship is enhanced by the music of accomplished organists, and hymns are taken from Anglican Hymns Old and New.

-Although each parish has its own PCC, which meet for individual church meetings 4 times a year, they do come together for 2 joint meetings to discuss matters of common interest.
+Each parish has its own PCC, which meet for individual church meetings 4 – 6 times a year.
 Our Reader is always happy to chair meetings when required.

 Our Reader was licensed in 1997.
 Having lived in the Benefice all her life she has a wealth of